dhruvin771/4PlayerChess/README.md

 <h1 align="center">chess4player</h1>
 <h3 align="center">An open source multiplayer chess game <br> for up to 4 players on windows, macOS and GNU/linux</h3>

+### Project Fork and AI Bot Development

+This repository is a fork of the original [chess4player](https://github.com/schiller-sql/chess4player) project.
+My goal with this fork is to add AI-powered bots to the game, enhancing the multiplayer experience by allowing users to play against intelligent chess bots.
+I am currently researching how deep learning techniques can be used to develop adaptive and competitive AI opponents.
+This will involve integrating machine learning models to make the bots more sophisticated and capable of learning from gameplay patterns.
+Stay tuned for updates on this exciting addition!

 <br>

 <p align="center">